-Whether you’re a company wanting to raise a million dollars and make a media splash or just want to do a private friends & family round CrowdfundingU can help ready your organisation and more effectively communicate what you’re up to.
+Whether you’re a company wanting to raise a million dollars and make a media splash or just want to do a private friends & family round, CrowdfundingU can help ready your organisation and more effectively communicate what you’re up to.

 The programme focuses on the two key elements to a successful campaign.
-Preparing your pitch to raise money and preparing your crowd to invest
+Preparing your pitch to raise money and preparing your crowd to invest.

 What does PledgeMe do?

 We are regulated by the Financial Markets Authority and we have a duty in our licence to understand your offer and understand your background.
-Businesses of all sizes can benefit from capital and we play a role in helping you present your opportunity both professionally and transparently to your potential investors.
+Businesses of all sizes can benefit from capital and we play a role in helping to present your opportunity both professionally and transparently to your potential investors.

 There are some serious things that we will need to do, like background checks and wrapping our heads around your business plan and financials to make sure you’re not being inadvertently misleading.
 We cannot provide you with financial advice, but we can offer feedback on all the other things that will make your campaign a success.